api3dao/contracts/README.md

 ### computeDappSpecificApi3ReaderProxyV1Address

-Computes the dApp-specific Api3ReaderProxyV1 address for a given dApp alias, chain ID, and dapi name.
+Computes the dApp-specific Api3ReaderProxyV1 address for a given dApp alias, chain ID, and dAPI name.
 This function is useful for retrieving the proxy address for a specific dApp on a specific chain.

 ```ts
 import { computeDappSpecificApi3ReaderProxyV1Address } from '@api3/contracts';